Video Webcasting Guidelines Part 1: Building Slides

 We all know that a presentation should attempt to tell a story and be structured with an attention-getting beginning, a contrasting middle, and a powerful ending (see more in this Harvard Business Review article).
 However, this blog isn’t about the story you tell but some guidelines for constructing your slides to help you communicate your story in the most compelling and professional manner.

 One idea or concept per slide.
-Your audience will have trouble reading and listening so think of a freeway billboard and communicate one simple idea or concept per slide and then they’ll be able to concentrate on what you are saying.
+Your audience will have trouble reading and listening, so think of a your slide as a billboard and communicate one simple idea or concept per slide.
+This will help the viewer concentrate on what you are saying.

 Slides with white backgrounds and dark text generally communicate more clearly.

 Video and the encoding process can distort text, so use larger fonts and fewer words.
 We recommend 36-point type and not smaller than 20-point.
-Keep in mind that readability is key and larger font doesn’t always translate into increased legibility.
+However, keep in mind that readability is key, and a larger font doesn’t always translate into increased legibility.
 More space via lower point size often increases legibility.

 Follow the 6 and 6 guideline – no more than 6 lines with 6 words on each line.
 Words on a slide compete against what you are saying for your audiences’ attention, so don’t distract them for long.
 Obviously, if each slide follows this rule you are likely to bore your audience to tears so the next bullet is critical.

 Use graphs and images wherever possible and keep them simple and high resolution.
 Don’t start off your presentation with a page full of bulleted points.
 Instead, get attention with a graphic.
 When including graphs, focus on the meaning of the data and exclude the rest.

 - Avoid bullets

 Reserve bullets for the order of processes and maybe for specifications.
 Try and use a graphic or short phrase.

 - Don’t bold, highlight, unnecessarily capitalize, or underline